 “Most people don’t understand the problem,” Bily concedes. “‘Why does it matter if it’s native or not?’
 People think if it’s green, it’s good.”

 A Conservation Hero

 Bily is a self-confessed “weed warrior” — and one of Maui’s best.
 The lanky, bearded Kula resident has led the Conservancy’s weed-control efforts there for almost two decades, foraying almost daily into the island’s forests and outlying areas to vigilantly monitor the balance of native and non-native growth.

 In 1991, he organized a project to stomp out Maui’s worst weed threats, beginning with the highly invasive Miconia calvescens.
-And in 1999 he helped establish the Maui Invasive Species Committee (MISC), and is now its chair.
-Following its multiagency model, other committees have since formed on other islands.
+And in 1999 he helped establish the Maui Invasive Species Committee (MISC), later serving as its chair.
+Following its multi-agency model, other committees have since formed on other islands.

 Bily has also planted seeds of awareness.
 Since 1990, he has led monthly volunteer trips to remove weeds and build and repair fences in the Conservancy’s Maui preserves.
 These work trips have inspired a growing cadre of community conservationists of all ages and all walks of life, including local students, canoe club members, and hunters.

 “Every one has tremendous respect for Pat’s dedication, commitment, and hard work,” says Mark White, Director of Maui Programs for the Conservancy.
 “He is a true conservation hero.”